-Guardiola era 'will be judged' on European success
+Can Man City win 'most open' Champions League?

 Last updated on .From the section Man City

-Manchester City manager Pep Guardiola says his reign will "absolutely" be judged on whether he leads the club to a first Champions League title, although he "doesn't agree" with it.

-City have won nine major trophies since Guardiola took charge in 2016.

-But he was asked whether his spell will be defined by success in Europe's premier cup competition.
+City have won nine major trophies since Guardiola took charge in 2016, but have never been European champions and he was asked whether his spell would be defined by success in Europe's premier cup competition.

 "It doesn't mean I agree with it but, absolutely, I'll be judged on that," said the 52-year-old Spaniard.